Klotho (biology): Clinical significance

 α-klotho can suppress oxidative stress and inflammation, thereby reducing endothelial dysfunction and atherosclerosis.
 Blood plasma α-klotho is increased by aerobic exercise, thereby reducing endothelial dysfunction.

 β-klotho activation of FGF21 protein has a protective effect on heart muscle cells.
 Obesity is characterized by FGF21 resistance, believed to be caused by the inhibition of β-klotho by the inflammatory cell signalling protein (cytokine) tumor necrosis factor alpha, but there is evidence against this mechanism.

 Klotho is required for oligodendrocyte maturation, myelin integrity, and can protect neurons from toxic effects.
 Mice deficient in klotho have a reduced number of synapses and cognitive deficits, whereas mice overexpressing klotho have enhanced learning and memory.
+Research with injections of klotho in primates demonstrates a positive effect on memory that lasts for as long as two weeks; this could have implications for research with humans.
+Interestingly the cognitive effects in rhesus monkeys were observed even with subcutaneous injection despite previous results showing that klotho protein fails to cross the blood–brain barrier.

 Reduced klotho expression is seen in the lung macrophages of smokers.
 An abnormal form of autophagy associated with reduced expression of klotho is linked to the pathogenesis of chronic obstructive pulmonary disease.
 (Although normal autophagy helps maintain muscle, excessive autophagy causes loss of muscle mass.)

 It has been found that the decreased klotho expression may be due to DNA hypermethylation, which may have been induced by the overexpression of DNMT3a.
 Klotho may be a reliable gene for early detection of methylation changes in oral tissues, and can be used as a target for therapeutic modification in oral cancer during the early stages.

 Klotho-deficient mice manifest a syndrome resembling accelerated human ageing and display extensive and accelerated arteriosclerosis.
 Additionally, they exhibit impaired endothelium dependent vasodilation and impaired angiogenesis, suggesting that klotho protein may protect the cardiovascular system through endothelium-derived nitric oxide production.

 Klotho could play a protective role in Alzheimer's disease patients.